15 Expats Talk about Health Insurance and Healthcare in Chile

 Are common prescription medications available in Chile?

 "Yes, common prescription medications are available in Chile.
 Most medications are available over the counter at pharmacies, although some require a prescription from a doctor.
 The Chilean government regulates the sale of prescription medications, and all medications must be approved by the Chilean Ministry of Health before they can be sold.
-Additionally, the Chilean government has implemented a system of price controls to ensure that medications are affordable for all citizens," commented one expat who moved to Chile.
+Additionally, the Chilean government has implemented a system of price controls to ensure that medications are affordable for all citizens," mentioned one expat in Chile.

 Do you have anything more to add about local medical facilities in Chile?